-To answer the question, “how to study for the DAT?,” we have made a list of helpful tips and answered some other frequently asked questions about studying for the DAT.
+To aid in your DAT studies, we have made a list of helpful tips and answered some other frequently asked questions about how to best study for this critical exam!

 Like the dreaded LSAT, the DAT can be daunting to think about for any student.
 There is a lot at stake, like getting into your dream college, and you’ll want to do your best on the test.

 Even getting started to study for the DAT can be intimidating and overwhelming.
 It’s hard to know where to even begin.
-That’s why we have put together a list of tips on how to study for the DAT.
+That’s why we have put together a DAT study guide comprised of our top tips to ace the exam.

 Before you start building a study plan, familiarize yourself with topics that will appear on the DAT.